 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions, including any requests to exercise your legal rights, please contact firstname.lastname@example.org or use the following details.

 Fastnet International Limited

 95 Ditchling Road

-What we collect
+Data we collect about you

-• name and job title
+Full name and job title

-• contact information including email address
+Contact information including email address

-• other information relevant to customer surveys and/or offers
+Other information relevant to customer surveys and/or offers

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.